Food! Glorious food! So scrumptious and luscious! For people, food is the essence of life and can rekindle our souls.

 This same feeling translates when we are feeding our cats.
 We want them to eat and to enjoy eating.
-So when they don’t want to eat or seem picky about their food, we as humans struggle with that.
+So when our cat doesn’t want to eat or seems picky about their food, we humans struggle with that.

 So why is it cats cause us such heartache about eating?
 Are their palates so refined that we can’t suit them?
 If you’ve ever dealt with a cat that seemingly refuses to eat, you are certainly not alone in sometimes feeling a little crazed and helpless.
-As for the theory about cats just being picky, it’s somewhat true, but there’s a lot of nuances.
+As for the theory about cats just being picky, it’s somewhat true, but there are a lot of nuances.
 We're here to help!

 How to Get Your Cat to Eat